practicingruby/practicing-ruby-paid/posts/v6/009-isolate-responsibilities.md

-Problem: I'm working on a data munging project that may require frequent changes to my codebase.
+Problem: I'm working on a data munging project, and the requirements change very frequently.

 Solution: Reduce the cost of rework by building your system out of interchangeable parts.